MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

 [uuid(ad712504-a66d-11ed-afa1-0242ac120002), object, pointer_default(unique)]
 interface ICoreWebView2_18 : ICoreWebView2_17 {
   /// The unique identifier of the current frame.
-  /// Note that `FrameId` is not valid if `ICoreWebView` has not done
+  /// Note that `FrameId` may not valid if `CoreWebView` has not done
   /// any navigation.
+It's safe to get this value during or after the first
-It returns an invalid frame Id 0.
+  /// `DOMContentLoaded` event.
+Else, it could return an invalid frame Id 0.
   [propget] HRESULT FrameId([out, retval] UINT32* id);
 }
 ```